#6 HISTORIC & CULTURAL TRACER: Titanic Cemetery & The Halifax Explosion by Bike – ½ DAY TO DAY

 • Change for the Ferry: $2.75 CAD per person, no charge for bikes.

 • Ferry Transfer: If taking the ferry both ways, request a transfer for a return via Woodside or Alderney Ferry within 1.5 hrs.
+Tickets can be purchased in store at our Waterfront Location. $2.00 for Seniors/Youth and $2.75 for Adults.
+Tickets are one way.

 ferry schedule: